-This technique has significantly increased our understanding of the molecular mechanisms underlying epigenetic control and chromatin dynamics, and it holds promise for providing unprecedented insight into disease processes in individual patients.
+These techniques have significantly increased our understanding of the molecular mechanisms underlying epigenetic control and chromatin dynamics, and hold promise for providing unprecedented insight into disease processes in individual patients.

-But in its standard form, ChIP-seq has major limitations, such as the requirement of large cell populations for input — preventing its application for small biopsy samples or rare cell types — and lengthy, complicated procedures that make routine use difficult.
+But in their standard form, ChIP-seq and (h)MeDIP-seq have major limitations, such as the requirement of large cell populations for input — preventing its application for small biopsy samples or rare cell types — and lengthy, complicated procedures that make routine use difficult.

 A second project, which is being conducted jointly with the Department of Chemistry at the University of Illinois at Urbana-Champaign, will develop a new platform for analyzing protein-nucleic acid interactions that will permit automated, parallel analysis of multiple protein targets in samples consisting of very few whole cells or microliter volumes of human biopsy material.

-The Epigenomics Program is developing a variety of educational opportunities related to basic and translational epigenomics for students, fellows, and clinical and basic investigators at Mayo Clinic's campuses in Minnesota, Florida and Arizona.
+The Epigenomics Program has established and continues to develop a variety of educational opportunities related to basic and translational epigenomics for students, fellows, and clinical and basic investigators at Mayo Clinic's campuses in Minnesota, Florida and Arizona.

 These opportunities include:

-- Formal courses offered in the biochemistry and molecular biology track and clinical and translational science track in Mayo Graduate School
+- Three formal courses offered in the biochemistry and molecular biology track and clinical and translational science track in Mayo Graduate School

 - A seminar series featuring speakers from Mayo Clinic and other organizations